nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 )
 ```

-If you use native cmake target_ function with target "app", then the sources/includes/configurations are added for target app.
-If you use NXP cmake extension to add sources/includes/configurations, then the data and files are added into target McuxSDK, a static library.
+If you use native cmake target_ function with target `app`, then the sources/includes/configurations are added for target `app`.
+If you use NXP cmake extension to add sources/includes/configurations, then the data and files are added into target `McuxSDK`, a static library, which will be linked to `app` finally.

 If there is no special instruction, the app target will use default provided linker by MCUXpresso SDK if it is an executable.
 If you want to use your own linker, then please add "CUSTOM_LINKER TRUE" in the "project" like